 Protect the Adirondacks was pleased to honor Elizabeth Thorndike and Peter S. Paine, Jr. with the Howard Zahniser Adirondack Award, the organization’s highest honor.
 Howard Zahniser was a towering figure in American conservation history who relentlessly campaigned for the National Wilderness Act, which he modeled in part on the forever wild clause in the New York State Constitution.
-This award in his name is the highest honor given by Protect the Adirondacks to recognize people who have made oustanding contributions to the environment and success of the Adirondack Park.
+This award in his name is the highest honor given by Protect the Adirondacks to recognize people who have made outstanding contributions to the environment and success of the Adirondack Park.

 Recent honorees of the Howard Zahniser Adirondack Award include attorneys John Caffry and Claudia Braymer for their defense of Article 14, the forever wild clause in the State Constitution, The Wildlife Conservation Society Adirondack Program, former Adirondack Park Agency (APA) Board Member Richard Booth, the Nature Conservancy’s Heart of the Adirondacks Team, former APA Chair John Collins, and former APA Executive Director Bob Glennon.